 The world is becoming more and more paperless.
-This is being applied not only for the environment-conscious people but for almost everyone as most organizations now prefer to store data in a system rather than piling tons of files in the workplace.
+This is being applied not only to environment-conscious people but to almost everyone as most organizations now prefer to store data in a system rather than piling tons of files in the workplace.

 The advancement of technology also impacted the healthcare industry.
 Some medical processes can now be accessed online.
 Different kinds of apps are being developed for the convenience of the patients and data are being secured in a database.
 However, this doesn’t exempt us from the attack of criminals.
 As technology grows, cybercrime also increases.
 To make sure that medical personnel are equipped with the right knowledge on how to protect data security.

 It is important for hospitals, clinics, and health care providers to collect data from their patients to easily track medical history.
 Here are the most common information being gathered for medical purposes: